Science at UM [S01-ep23]: Sustainable Menus in the Cafeteria

-Did you know that school cafeterias are a French invention?
-In 1844, Emile Depasse, mayor of Lannion, asked the town's bourgeoisie to finance a catering service in the charity office that welcomed 150 poor children from the town every day.
-This initiative became widespread in 1880 with the Ferry laws making education compulsory.
+Did you know that the school cafeteria is a French invention?
+In 1844, Emile Depasse, mayor of Lannion, appealed to the town’s wealthy residents to fund a meal service at the charity office, which served 150 poor children from the town every day.
+This initiative became widespread in 1880 with the Ferry Laws, which made education compulsory.

-However, the term "nutritional quality of meals" only came into use in 1951, and it was UNESCO that first raised the issue by calling for meals to be "composed in such a way as to promote the growth and psychological development of children."
-In the national education system, the first circulars appeared in the early 1970s, and it was in 1999 that the broad outlines for the structuring and preparation of meals were drawn up.
+However, the term “nutritional quality of meals” did not come into use until 1951, and it was UNESCO that first raised this issue by calling for meals to be “composed in such a way as to promote the child’s growth and psychological development.”
+In the national education system, the first guidelines appeared in the early 1970s, and it was in 1999 that the broad outlines for the structuring and preparation of meals were established.

-In 2001, the Ministry of Health launched the National Nutrition and Health Program (PNNS), considering school meals as a means of nutritional education.
-It was not until 2011 that recommendations were made regarding the amount of sugar in a food serving.
+In 2001, the Ministry of Health launched the National Nutrition and Health Program (PNNS), viewing school meals as a tool for nutrition education.
+It wasn’t until 2011 that recommendations were issued regarding the amount of sugar in a single serving.

-In recent years, food has become not only a health issue but also, with the ecological crisis, a sustainability issue.
-As a result, we have seen a greater proportion of organic and local foods appearing on our menus.
-But how can we go further?
+As a health issue, food has, in recent years—alongside the ecological crisis—become a matter of sustainability.
+As a result, we’ve seen a greater proportion of organic and locally sourced foods make their way onto the menu.
+But how can we take this further?
 Nicole Darmon is a nutrition researcher at INRAE.
-She participated in a study published inthe European Journal of Nutrition to improve the sustainability of school meals in France and offers some interesting insights.
+She contributed to a study published inthe European Journal of Nutrition aimed at improving the sustainability of school meals in France and shares some interesting insights with us.

 Read: